Good Reasoning Makes Good Demonstrations: Implicit Reasoning Quality Supervision via In-Context Reinforcement Learning: Proofs of Main Results

 \paragraph{Interpretation.} Result (i) shows that $\exp(\Delta(q,r))$ serves as a \emph{lower bound} for the implicit weight $w(q,r)$, but does not quantify how tight this bound is.
 Result (ii) refines this by showing that the gap is controlled by $\tfrac{1}{2}\mathrm{Var}_e[\Delta_e]$.
 Specifically, $\log w(q,r)$ exceeds $\Delta(q,r)$ by approximately $\log(1 + \tfrac{1}{2}\mathrm{Var}_e[\Delta_e]) > 0$, a strictly positive correction.

-\paragraph{Empirical Observation.} Although Theorem~\ref{thm:implicit_reweight}(ii) indicates that $\log w(q,r)$ and $\Delta(q,r)$ differ by a variance-dependent term, if $\mathrm{Var}_e[\Delta_e]$ remains relatively stable across different $(q,r)$ pairs, the relationship simplifies to an approximate linear correspondence.
+\paragraph{Empirical Verification.} Although Theorem~\ref{thm:log_linear}(ii) indicates that $\log w(q,r)$ and $\Delta(q,r)$ differ by a variance-dependent term, if $\mathrm{Var}_e[\Delta_e]$ remains relatively stable across different $(q,r)$ pairs, the relationship simplifies to an approximate linear correspondence.
 To verify this, we conduct experiments using rollouts generated by DeepSeek-R1-Distill-Qwen at 1.5B and 7B~\citep{guo2025deepseekr1}.
 Specifically, we randomly sample 1,100 $(q, r)$ pairs for the 1.5B model and 1,000 pairs for the 7B model.
 For each $(q,r)$ pair, we compute $\Delta(q,r) = \mathbb{E}_e[\Delta_e]$ and $\log w(q,r) = \log \mathbb{E}_e[\exp(\Delta_e)]$, then measure their correlation.

 Figure~\ref{fig:log_linear} presents the results.
 We observe strong linear relationships.
 The 1.5B model yields Pearson $r = 0.855$ (Spearman $\rho = 0.844$), while the 7B model achieves $r = 0.822$ (Spearman $\rho = 0.884$).
-These high correlations confirm that the variance term contributes a near-constant offset across $(q,r)$ pairs, validating the following practical characterization.
+These high correlations confirm that the variance term contributes a near-constant offset across $(q,r)$ pairs, validating the log-linear approximation in Theorem~\ref{thm:log_linear}.